faizandroid01/django_profile_rest_api/README.md

 # Create Model Manager

- - Model Manager helps Django to work with customer models with the command line tools
+ - Model Manager helps Django to work with custom models with the command line tools
  - Basically it has the helper methods for the model.

 ---------------------------------------------------------------------------------------------------------------------------------------------

-# Advice Django to user UserProfile entity as the USER MODEL
+# Advice Django to use UserProfile entity as the USER MODEL

  - In settings.py ,
      AUTH_USER_MODEL = 'profiles_api.UserProfile'

 ---------------------------------------------------------------------------------------------------------------------------------------------